spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-twenty-five-million-prices-in-spryker-commerce-os.md

 4. Configure `\Spryker\Zed\Event\Business\Queue\Producer\EventQueueProducer::enqueueListenerBulk()` to check if `queueName` is set on the `EventEntityTransfer.` If it is set, this queue name should be used to push event messages to.
 Otherwise, it should fall back to the default event queue.

-Now you should have a separate event queue for prices.
-This approach is applicable to any type of event.
-“Quick lane” ensures that critical data is replicated faster.
+Now you have a separate event queue for prices.
+This approach is applicable to any type of event. *Quick lane* ensures that critical data is replicated faster.

 ### Tweaking database